data-8/data8-notebook/README.md

 The basics to using this are 1) install docker, 2) download the course's docker image, then 3) run the image.

 ## Install Docker
-Install [Docker for Mac (Beta)](https://download.docker.com/mac/beta/Docker.dmg).
+Install [Docker](https://docs.docker.com/engine/installation/).
 The requirements are:
  - Mac must be from 2010 or newer with at least 4GB RAM
  - OS X 10.10.3 Yosemite or newer
  - VirtualBox prior to version 4.3.30 must NOT be installed